-· Place the depth gauge tool firmly on guide bar so that depth gauge protrudes.
+- Hold the file as shown. - Place the depth gauge tool firmly on guide bar so that depth gauge protrudes.
 Then file top of depth gauge with the flat file until flat with top of the depth gauge tool.

-- · Be sure 1/5th, or 20% of the file diameter remains above cutter edge. - 1/5
+• One-fifth of the file diameter remains above cutter edge.

-· Be sure to round off the front edge of the depth gauge.
+• Be sure to round off the front edge of the depth gauge.